Commitments of Traders (COT) Report

-The Commitments of Traders (COT) is an important report issued by the CFTC that shows the aggregated long and short positions in the futures market regarding all major asset classes including Forex currency pairs.
-The COT is considered an important indicator for analyzing market sentiment and future market conditions, especially as concerns the positions of non-commercial traders.
+The Commitments of Traders (COT) is a key report published by the CFTC that displays the total long and short positions in the futures market across major asset classes, including Forex currency pairs.
+The COT is widely used as an indicator to gauge market sentiment and predict future market trends, particularly focusing on the positions of non-commercial traders.

-What is the COT (Commitments of Traders (COT) Report?
+ℹ️ What is the Commitments of Traders Report?

-The Commitments of Traders or COT is a weekly report which measures total holdings of commercial and non-commercial participants in the US futures market.
-The COT report was firstly issued in 1962 incorporating 13 popular agricultural commodities.
-Originally the report was released on a monthly basis bust starting from the year 2000 it is released on a weekly basis.
-The COT report is available for all actively traded Futures contracts such is stock indices, interest rates, and currencies.
+The Commitments of Traders (COT) is a weekly report that shows the total holdings of commercial and non-commercial participants in the US futures market.
+The COT was first issued in 1962, covering 13 popular agricultural commodities.
+Originally released monthly, it has been published weekly since 2000.
+The report is available for all actively traded futures contracts, including stock indices, interest rates, and currencies.

-■ The Commitments of Traders includes a breakdown of the total futures positions of 3 different market participants:
+■ The Commitments of Traders provides a breakdown of total futures positions for three types of market participants:

-■ There are COT reports for many different asset classes including:
+■ There are COT reports for several asset classes, including:

-(c) Currency Futures (including US Dollar against Euro, Japanese Yen, British Pound, Canadian Dollar, Swiss Franc, Australian Dollar, Mexican Peso, Russian Ruble)
+❸ Currency Futures (the US Dollar against the Euro, Japanese Yen, British Pound, Canadian Dollar, Swiss Franc, Australian Dollar, Mexican Peso, and Russian Ruble)

-The report is released in a weekly base, every Friday at 3:30 EST and shows the aggregate commitments of traders for the prior Tuesday.
-For example, this is the COT release schedule for 2014.
+The report is released weekly, every Friday at 3:30 EST, showing the aggregate commitments of traders from the previous Tuesday.
+For example, this was the COT release schedule for 2025.

 Month |